 Covid-19 was a great awakening for introducing employers and employees to remote work.
 Online learning was established before the pandemic but is also becoming more utilised by students pursuing various degree levels.
 The ease and accessibility of online learning will make it easy to promote to potential students.
 Online courses give more access to students in non-traditional settings, such as parents, career changers, and full-time professionals.
 Work from home allowed people to complete their work at their own pace.
 Online courses will do the same for learning.

 Online learning is a great option for students who need more time to process new material.
 The ability to view recorded lessons multiple times or look up additional material to better understand the topic can impact non-traditional students.
 Some of the best online degrees are self-paced and don’t require students to progress at breakneck speeds.
+That’s why it’s no wonder plenty of people nowadays are completing their degrees and getting their aws certifications online.
 Faculty and students will continue to pick online learning for the flexible options it offers.
 Online learning is a great substitute for in-person learning, but many feel online learning isn’t the best fit for their learning style.

 All learning won’t be online